Miss BumBum Suzy Cortez Spreads Her Legs In Tiny Daisy Dukes, Then Plays Soccer In A Thong

 Hoje um site e uma TV esportiva foram cobrir meu primeiro treino de futebol no campo e fazer uma sessão de fotos.
 Estou evoluindo cada dia um pouco, estou pesando em fazer um teste em uma equipe feminina na Europa em 2020.
 Hoje também utilizei a maravilhosa a chuteira #Nemeziz da @adidasbrasil. #SuzyCortez #MissBumBumWorld #Football #ViscaBarça #Adidas fotos: @daviborgesofficial

-The last update, which can be seen on her Instagram, was Suzy chesting the soccer ball.
+The last update, which can be seen on her Instagram, showed Suzy chesting the soccer ball.